eti-p-doray/FeCl/README.md

 Ldpc

 A common interface is offered by every fec codes which makes the API more flexible and easier to use.
 The implementation is optimized to process large amount of data.
-It profits from data alignement and parralelism.
+It profits from data alignement and parallelism.

 =================